3.99% leasing for ANY car! One competitive, flat interest rate - no matter which make or model

 If the return is actually due, you should consider the following points:

 • It is important to discuss the condition of the vehicle with the lessor on the spot and have any visible damage described in detail in the handover report.
+The length of existing scratches and the size of paint damage should be exactly listed there.

 Conclusion